russross/blackfriday/README.md

     * Quote

 *  **Definitition lists**, the markdown extra syntax.

+        Apple
+        :   Pomaceous fruit of plants of the genus Malus in the family Rosaceae.

+        Orange
+        :   The fruit of an evergreen tree of the genus Citrus.

 *  **TOML TitleBlock**, add an extended title block prefixed with `%` in TOML.